 To reduce overhead, most Art-Net devices use a subnet mask of 255.0.0.0 and generally use either 002 or 010 as the first octet in their IP address.
 This places these devices into a specific subnet and they only talk to other Art-Net devices on the same subnet.
-Art-Net data would be sent to the subnet broadcast IP address - either 2.255.255.00 and generally use either 2.255.255.00 and generally use either 0.00 or 0.00 as the first octet in their IP address.
-This places these devices into a specific subnet and they only talk to other Art-Net devices on the same subnet.
-Art-Net data would be sent to the subnet broadcast IP address - either 2.255.255.00 and generally use either 2.255.255.00 and the same subnet broadcast is should be noted that subnet broadcasts still aren't the most efficient use of bandwidth.
+Art-Net data would be sent to the subnet broadcast IP address - either 2.255.255.255 or 10.255.255.255.
+While this cuts down on some bandwidth usage vs. a full broadcast, it should be noted that subnet broadcasts still aren't the most efficient use of bandwidth.